Chart Color Schemes

 Infrastructure

-Yokine has strong levels of nearby infrastructure activity, ranking in the top 40% nationally
+Yokine has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 14 projects that may impact the region.
-Notable ones include The Coolbinia, Breckler Park 3x3 Basketball Court, Cottonwood Crescent Apartment Development, and Westminster Estate - Cedar Woods.
-The following list details those most likely to be relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 14 projects likely to impact the area.
+Key projects include The Coolbinia, Breckler Park 3x3 Basketball Court, Cottonwood Crescent Apartment Development, and Westminster Estate - Cedar Woods.
+The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.